Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

 where $|\theta_{l,m}-\theta_{l}|$ is the physical direction deviation, and $2/N_\mathrm{t}$ denotes half of the beamwidth.
-Note that the condition $|(\xi_{m}-1)\theta_{l}|\geq\frac{2}{N_\mathrm{t}}$ or $\frac{1}{2}|N_\mathrm{t}(\xi_{m}-1)\theta_{l}|\geq 1$ means the beam at the subcarrier frequency $f_{m}$ cannot cover the user with its mainlobe, and the BSR is defined as the average of $\frac{1}{2}|N_\mathrm{t}(\xi_{m}-1)\theta_{l}|$ in (\ref{13-3}).
+Note that the condition $|(\xi_{m}-1)\theta_{l}|\geq\frac{2}{N_\mathrm{t}}$ or $\frac{1}{2}|N_\mathrm{t}(\xi_{m}-1)\theta_{l}|\geq 1$ means the beam at the subcarrier frequency $f_{m}$ cannot cover the user with its mainlobe, and the BSR is defined as the average of $\frac{1}{2}|N_\mathrm{t}(\xi_{m}-1)\theta_{l}|$.
 Therefore, we can suppose that if $\mathrm{BSR}> 1$, the beams at different subcarriers cannot cover the user with their mainlobes on average and the beam split effect occurs.
-On the contrary, when $\mathrm{BSR}<1$, the beams will slightly squint and only the beam squint effect occurs.
-By using the proposed metric BSR, we can simply evaluate the degree of the beam split effect.
+On the contrary, when $\mathrm{BSR}<1$, the beams will only slightly squint.
 A larger BSR means a stronger degree of the beam split effect and a more serious array gain loss.
-For instance, for a THz massive MIMO system with parameters $f_\mathrm{c}=300$ GHz, $N_\mathrm{t}=256$, $M=128$ and $B=30$ GHz, $\mathrm{BSR}=1.6> 1$, which indicates the beam split effect really happens in THz massive MIMO systems.
+For instance, for a THz massive MIMO system with parameters $f_\mathrm{c}=300$ GHz, $N_\mathrm{t}=256$, $M=128$ and $B=30$ GHz, $\mathrm{BSR}=1.6> 1$\footnote{We consider the THz massive MIMO system with a bandwidth of $30$ GHz to support Tbps ultra-high-speed applications\cite{Ref:To6G2020}.
+For example, a data rate of about $0.58$ Tbps is required for mobile hologram\cite{Ref:Holo2011}.
+Such a data rate requires at least $36.25$ GHz bandwidth with 256 quadrature amplitude modulation (QAM) or $32.22$ GHz bandwidth with 512 QAM, so it is reasonable to assume a $30$ GHz bandwidth for THz massive MIMO.}, which indicates the beam split effect happens in THz massive MIMO systems.
 While, for a mmWave massive MIMO, the BSR is usually smaller than $1$, e.g., $\mathrm{BSR}=0.29$ for a mmWave massive MIMO system with parameters $f_\mathrm{c}=28$ GHz, $N_\mathrm{t}=64$, $M=128$ and $B=2$ GHz.
 This indicates that the beam squint rather than the beam split happens in mmWave massive MIMO.
-Considering that the performance loss caused by the beam squint is limited compared with the performance loss caused by the beam split, we can conclude that the beam split effect is one of the key differences between mmWave and THz massive MIMO systems.
+Considering the performance loss caused by the beam squint is limited compared with that caused by the beam split, we can conclude that the beam split effect is one of the differences between mmWave and THz massive MIMO systems.